-These are 10 art activities that we’ve done recently that take just that tad bit more focus and understanding to do, and I think are perfect for the preschooler age.
-Of course, there’s usually a way to incorporate a toddler into the mix, since I have both a preschooler [soon a kindergartener!] and a toddler.
+These are 10 activities that we’ve done that take just that tad bit more focus and understanding to do.
+I think they are perfect art activities for preschoolers.

 Here’s some of our art activities that are perfect for preschoolers:

 - Try pulling string to create art.
 This one takes a little patience, understanding and coordination.
-But nothing a preschooler can’t handle.
-Its kind of magical to see what designs will be made!
+But nothing preschoolers can’t handle in art activities.
+Its kind of magical to see what designs will happen!

 - Rainbow sponge art.
 Yes, toddlers can do this.
 But preschoolers can take the care it needs to actually make this a rainbow!

 - Add special touches around the house.
-Preschools are just getting into drawing, so design or draw a wrapping for everyday items such as a tissue box.
-What else can use a little sprucing up?
+Preschoolers are just getting into drawing.
+So design or draw a wrapping for everyday items such as a tissue box.
+What else can your little preschoolers spruce up with these art activities?

 - Use multiple painting techniques together to create a piece of art.
-Along with patience to put it all together, preschoolers will have to follow directions to make it right.
+Preschoolers will have to follow directions to make it right.
+Along with having the patience to put it all together.
 But it’s really simple!